4/23/2025

 speaker

-Wanted to start on the loan growth in the quarter.
-You know, pretty strong result and we could see a lot of that coming outside of investor-free.
-And I know you gave an update on the pipeline, but I just wanted to ask how you're thinking about the lending environment as we move forward here given some of the uncertainty.
-I know Peter touched on it, but maybe some further call around, you know, more of what you're hearing from borrowers and how you think that could impact, you know, pull-through rate on the loan growth side to the balance of the year.
+I wanted to start on the loan growth in the quarter.
+You know, pretty strong result, and we could see a lot of that coming outside of Investor 3.
+And I know you gave an update on the pipeline, but I just wanted to ask how you're thinking about the lending environment as we move forward here, given some of the uncertainty.
+I know Peter touched on it, but maybe some further call around, you know, more of what you're hearing from borrowers and how you think that could impact, you know, pull-through rate on the loan growth side through the balance of the year.

 speaker

-Yeah, I'll hit a couple of points and then let Peter add to it.
-But, you know, the bottom line is a lot of the activity is, you know, stuff that's going to happen quite frankly, whether it's construction projects that are mid-funding, right?
-Folks aren't going to stop the things that are already in process.
-Now, you might see a slowdown in construction six, nine, 12 months from now if the economy is slow or going into recession, but over the next quarter or two, I don't think there's too much of an impact there.
-And then, you know, a lot of the activity on the real estate side, it has to do with maturities and refinancing that, you know, they need to get dealt with one way or the other.
+Yeah, I'll hit a couple points and then let Peter add to it, but, you know, the bottom line is a lot of the activity is, you know, stuff that's going to happen quite frankly, whether it's construction projects that are mid-funding, right, folks aren't going to stop things that are already in process.
+Now, you might see a slowdown in construction six, nine, twelve months from now if the economy is slow or going into recession, but over the next quarter or two, I don't think there's too much of an impact there.
+And then, you know, a lot of the activity on the real estate side, it has to do with maturities and refinancings that, you know, they need to get dealt with one way or the other.
 And so I don't think you'll see a real slowdown there.
-You might see a little bit of a slowdown in, you know, merger-related financing or large half-axe purchases.
-But I think net-net, there won't be, at least in the next quarter or two, a huge decline in loan demand overall.
-But, you know, we'll certainly keep an eye on that.
+You might see a little bit of a slowdown in, you know, merger-related financing or large CapEx purchases.
+But I think net-net, there won't be at least in the next quarter or two, a huge decline in loan demand overall.
+But, yeah, we'll certainly keep an eye on that.
 Our bigger governor, if you will, in terms of loan production has always been making sure we can fund it with good core deposit funding.
 And so we tend to turn away more than we can do anyways just based on, you know, managing our funding constraints.
-So I think we see lots of opportunities and, you know, in terms of what specifically borrowers are talking about, I'll turn it over to Peter and let him share a little detail there.
+I think we see lots of opportunities, and in terms of what specifically borrowers are talking about, I'll turn it over to Peter and let him share a little detail there.

 speaker